shred/commons-suncalc/src/doc/docs/usage.md

 SunPosition.compute().at(COLOGNE);
 ```

+There are two exceptions:

+* [`MoonIllumination`](./apidocs/org/shredzone/commons/suncalc/MoonIllumination.Parameters.html):  If the geolocation is set, the result is topocentric.
+If the geolocation is unset, the result is geocentric.
+* [`MoonPhase`](./apidocs/org/shredzone/commons/suncalc/MoonPhase.Parameters.html): The geolocation is not used here.

 The available location-based parameters are:

 * `at(double lat, double lng)`: Latitude and longitude to be used for computation.